manitejagaddam/Subtitle-Generator-/README.md

 ## 👥 Contributors

-- **Maniteja Gaddam** — Creator and maintainer of Subtile Generator
+- **Maniteja Gaddam** — Creator and maintainer of Subtitle Generator

 Contributions are welcome!
 Feel free to open a pull request or submit issues.